3.2. Asset Types: Stocks, the Second Half

 As I said in the first part of this topic, valuation can be difficult.
 Professor Damodaran of NYU teaches a finance class on valuation, and he provided an example of valuing Tesla, the company that produces high end electric cars.
 It’s interesting, as are the comments it generated.

-Part II – Assessing Company health by the numbers
+Second Section – Assessing Company health by the numbers

 1. Publicly traded companies are required to produce annual reports to shareholders, and quarterly reports to the public through Securities and Exchange Commission regulations.